Local Attorneys. Trusted Experience.

 Asset division in Virginia is supposed to be equitable.
 That is, there may not be a 50-50 split.
 Rather, property will be assigned to one spouse or the other based on facts such as how much labor each spouse contributed to the growth of that property.

-At Randall, Page & Bruch, P.C., our Virginia family law attorneys draw on 85 combined years of experience to help clients arrive at fair and equitable asset division agreements.
+At Randall & Bruch, PC, our Virginia family law attorneys draw on 85 combined years of experience to help clients arrive at fair and equitable asset division agreements.
 When couples cannot agree, a family law judge may decide.
 However, we work hard to help our clients adjust to the idea of making their own decisions rather than putting them in the hands of a judge who cannot possibly know the inner workings of a marriage the way the spouses do.

 Steps To Dividing Property In Your Virginia Divorce